pvandervelde/mindvortex/src/posts/2100-01-01-Calvinverse-an-example-build-infrastructure.md

   - Elasticsearch index templates
 - Ideally builds will be configured so that a change to the configuration will be tested and pushed to a suitable test environment
+- Image repositories.
+Contain code to create the VM images.
+Work in progress to make them able to go to Azure if necessary
+  - With some minor changes could also create images for AWS etc. Images are made using [Packer]() so anything packer can create can be made